kgates-github/LLM-Prompts-for-AI-Interaction-Patterns/README.md

 # LLM-Prompts-for-AI-Interaction-Patterns

-This repo contains the chat prompts used for the essay, [“The Prompt-First Designer: Three Case Studies in AI-Native App Design”](https://pages.github.com/).
+This repo contains the chat prompts used for the essay, [“Why AI-Native Apps Need a New Kind of Designer”](https://pages.github.com/).

 Each prompt example shows careful structuring with specific roles, clear requirements, and defined output formats that ensure consistent results.